Alfred R. Kelman: Biography

 Attending Boston University (1954–1958), he served as the production manager of the college radio station WBUR, a breeding ground for future broadcasters and professional teaching staff in the tradition of famed radio documentary writer and dramatist Norman Corwin.
-Kelman graduating cum laude was awarded a graduate scholarship to study Communications Research for a master's degree while plying his trade at all levels of production in the early days of live black-and-white television under the guidance of the professionals operating the pioneer educational station WGBH.
-Kalman's Master's thesis, The Role of Television in the 1958 Massachusetts Gubernatorial Campaign, was described by George D. Blackwood, PhD, (Boston University Professor of Political Science & Chairman, Citizenship Project), as an innovative contribution to the understanding of the power of this new media to influence public opinion.
-Kelman continued his study of popular culture and mass communications (1960–1962), holding appointments as a senior research fellow at the MIT Center for International Studies leading to assistant professor, Oregon State University serving as research director under Title VII of the National Defense Education Act for The Study of New Media authenticating or repudiating the feasibility of statewide televised instruction.
+Kelman graduated cum laude and was awarded a graduate scholarship to study communications research for a master's degree.
+During this time Kelman also began plying his trade at all levels of production in the early days of live black-and-white television, under the guidance of the professionals operating the pioneer educational station WGBH.
+Kalman's master's thesis, The Role of Television in the 1958 Massachusetts Gubernatorial Campaign, was described by George D. Blackwood, PhD (Boston University Professor of Political Science and Chairman, Citizenship Project), as an innovative contribution to the understanding of the power of this new media to influence public opinion.
+Kelman continued his study of popular culture and mass communications (1960–1962), holding appointments as a senior research fellow at the MIT Center for International Studies and as an assistant professor at Oregon State University.
+Kelman served as research director under Title VII of the National Defense Education Act for The Study of New Media authenticating or repudiating the feasibility of statewide televised instruction.

-Returning to Boston (1962), Kelman was hired by WBZ-TV Boston as a live television producer-director working what was known at the time (pre video tape), an 8 x 6 live shift, i.e., 8-hour day, 6 days a week @ $95.
-As a director of early television, he cut his teeth on Boomtown, a children's show starring an authentic cowboy personality Rex Trailer and his sidekick Pancho, played by Richard Kilbride, a multi-talented Boston actor.
-Boomtown was a two-hour stint every Saturday morning, inclusive of the participation in the studio from dozens of children guests in attendance of each telecast.
+Returning to Boston (1962), Kelman was hired by WBZ-TV Boston as a live television producer-director.
+As a director of early television, he cut his teeth on Boomtown, a children's show starring authentic cowboy personality Rex Trailer and his sidekick Pancho, played by Richard Kilbride, a multi-talented Boston actor.
+Boomtown was a two-hour stint every Saturday morning, inclusive of the participation in the studio from dozens of children and guests in attendance of each telecast.